coupergateway/couper-examples/jwt-access-control/README.md

 ```

 Here we read the token from the `Authorization` header.
-As this is the default, we simply could have ommitted that line.
+As this is the default, we simply could have omitted that line.
 The `Authorization` header has a special meaning in HTTP.
 To carry
 any kind of API token, the `Bearer` prefix is necessary: